Skip to main content

 • No margin calls or price-based liquidations can occur before maturity

 If the loan is not repaid by maturity, the lender can claim the entire collateral at any time by signing a transaction.
-Do not rely on any delay after maturity.
+The transfer is not automatic, but you cannot rely on any delay.
 Always plan to repay before the loan expires.

 With time-based loans, risk management is shared between lenders and borrowers.
 The collateral value at maturity can be higher or lower (in USD terms) than the amount borrowed.